 In light of the Trustee's failure to exhaust, The IRS contends that the Trustee's only remedy is to bring an original action against the IRS in this Court, which may or may not be barred by the statute of limitations.
 In support, it cites Strategic Hous.
 Fin.
-Corp. of Travis Cnty. v.
-United States, 86 Fed.
+Corp. of Travis Cnty.
+V. United States, 86 Fed.
 Cl.
 518 (2009), which held that federal courts are without jurisdiction to hear refund suits when a taxpayer failed to exhaust administrative remedies prior to filing suit.
 See id. at 548 n.55.
 In the alternative, the IRS suggests that this Court consider the late-filed refund request as a supplement or amendment to the original filing.
 For the following reasons, I conclude that the Trustee's failure to file a request with the IRS prior to filing its claim is not an absolute jurisdictional bar.
-Additionally, I find that the Trustee's filing of its request with the Bankruptcy Court in 2007 amounted to an amendment of, or supplement to exhaust administrative remedies.
+Additionally, I find that the Trustee's filing of its request with the Bankruptcy Court in 2007 amounted to an amendment of, or supplement to, its initial pleading, and that the Trustee's filing of its refund claim with the IRS was sufficient to exhaust administrative remedies.